samhaswon/skin_segmentation/README.md

 In the past, the models would classify random parts of the bun as "skin," but dataset volume and augmentations seem to have reduced that effect and introduced new model-specific idiosyncrasies.
+The weirdest of which being StraightU<sup>2</sup>-Net (`sunet`), specifically because it's the only model that actually segmented this image correctly.

 ## Dataset Information

-The dataset used in this project consists of 1,165 images (1,134 training) with a combined total of approximately 6.26 × 10⁹ labeled pixels.
+The dataset used in this project consists of 1,184 images (1,134 training) with a combined total of approximately 6.26 × 10⁹ labeled pixels.
 Images were sourced from a variety of online
 (e.g., Google Image search results, Instagram) and private